felias-fogg/dw-link/docs/quickstart.md

 - **bt** - print the call stack
 - **p *var*** - prints the current value of the variable *var*
 - **q** - Quits gdb
+- `CTRL-C` while the programming is running stops the execution asynchronously

 There are tons of GDB commands, too many to show here!
-On the [home page of GDB](https://sourceware.org/gdb/current/onlinedocs/), you find an extensive manual and a useful [PDF reference sheet](https://sourceware.org/gdb/current/onlinedocs/refcard.pdf).
+On the [documentation page of GDB](https://sourceware.org/gdb/current/onlinedocs/), you find an extensive manual and a useful [PDF reference sheet](https://sourceware.org/gdb/current/onlinedocs/refcard.pdf).

 You should always end your debugging session with the quit command, which will turn off debugging mode on the target chip so that the RESET line could be used again.

 ## Step 8 (optional): Install a graphical user interface

 If you would like to work with a GUI, then *Gede* is a possible choice.
 It is a simple and easy to install GUI for GDB, provided your host OS is macOS or Linux.
-Alternatively, you can install PlatformIO, as described in detail in the [dw-link manual in Section 6](manual.md#section6), which also works for Windows.
+An alternative is PlatformIO, as described in detail in the [dw-link manual in Section 6](manual.md#section6), which also works for Windows.

-As a prerequisite, we need to make sure that *PySerial* is installed.
+A prerequisite for using the debugger is that we make sure that *PySerial* is installed.
 So type into a terminal:

 ```
 pip3 install pyserial
 ```

 Now you need to build *Gede* from [my forked Gede repository](https://github.com/felias-fogg/gede).
-Just follow the **build instructions** in the README.
-After Gede has been installed under `/usr/local/bin`, you need to copy the Python script `dw-server.py` from the folder `dw-link-master/dw-server` to `/user/local/bin` (of course, using `sudo`).
+Just download the latest release and follow the **build instructions** in the README.
+After Gede has been installed under `/usr/local/bin`, you need to copy the Python script `dw-server.py` from the folder `dw-link-x.y.z/dw-server` to `/user/local/bin` (of course, using `sudo`).

 **Check**: Open a terminal window and type `gede`.
 This should bring up a window, which you can kill.
 Typing `dw-server.py` should give you the output `--- No dw-link adapter discovered ---`, when no adapter is present, or `Waiting for connection on 2000`.
+Stop the script with `CTRL-C`.

-In order to start a debugging session, you have, as above, to open a terminal window and change into the sketch directory.
+In order to start a debugging session, you have to open a terminal window and change into the sketch directory.
 Now type the following command:

 ```
 dw-server.py -g
 ```

-The `dw-server.py` script will discover the serial port of the hardware debugger, if there is any, and start *gede*, which will present the following window.
+The `dw-server.py` script will discover the serial port of the hardware debugger, if there is any, and start *Gede*, which will present the following window.

 ![gede](pics/gede-start.png)

 `Project dir` and `Program` are specific to your debugging session.
-The former is the directory *gede* was started in, the latter is the location of the ELF file.
+The former is the directory *Gede* was started in, the latter is the location of the ELF file.
 The rest should be copied as it is shown.
 And with clicking on `OK`, you start a debugging session.
 Johan Henriksson, the author of the GUI, has written up two [short tutorials](https://gede.dexar.se/pmwiki.php?n=Site.Tutorials) about using the GUI.
 I won't add anything here.

 *Gede* has now an additional command (arrow pointing down) that re-downloads the binary to the target.
 This means that after a small change to the program, you do not have to fire the thing up again, but you simply reload the modified ELF file.